piroor/webextensions-lib-configs/README.md

 ...
 ```

-And, define an instance with default values for each namespace like:
+And, define an instance with default values on each namespace like:

 ```javascript
 // configs.js